du82/unfathoming/content/archive/2024/about-me.md

 ## Current occupation
 Seeking full-time employment

-## Personal values
-I value privacy and self-sovereignty above all.
-I believe that you should have the right to do as you wish, but also that you should accept the consequences (good or bad) for whatever you do, so you should consider those consequences before doing as you wish.

-## Political lean
-As a libertarian, I prioritize individual liberty and the free flow of information.
-My views are rooted in principles rather than partisan politics or fringe ideologies.
-I'm an advocate for fundamental freedoms, including those of speech, press, and assembly.
-I value objectivity and truth, even when it challenges prevailing narratives or social norms.

 ## Awards or achievements
 My work has appeared in a local newspaper{% sidenote "I wasn't too thrilled with their finished article, It didn't capture the ideas and reasons for doing what I do that were discussed in the interview." %} and I've successfully completed a few privately ran bug bounties.
 I'm also the person behind the [Privacy Spreadsheet](/archive/2024/privacy-spreadsheet) project, which aims to provide a comprehensive breakdown of the privacy of a variety of software and services.